 History of Community Foundations of New Zealand

-Community foundations are one of the fastest growing forms of philanthropy in the world.
-The first community foundation was established in Cleveland (USA) in 1914 and the movement rapidly spread across North America and to other parts of the world throughout the 20th century.
+Internationally, the first Community Foundation was established in Cleveland (USA) in 1914 and the movement rapidly spread across North America and to other parts of the world throughout the 20th century.

-Since 2003 fourteen Community Foundations have been established in New Zealand.
-Through the experience of other international foundations, we identified the need to establish a national body to support the regional foundations.
+17 Community Foundations have now been established in New Zealand.
+Through the experience of other international foundations, the need to establish a national body to support regional foundations was identified.

-In 2013 Community Foundations of New Zealand was established and has been run by a volunteer Board of Trustees up until 2017, when we have appointed our first Executive Officer to help to steer the ship and assist in growing our Foundations, their capability and their role in community transformation.
+In 2013 Community Foundations of New Zealand was established and has been run by a volunteer Board of Trustees ever since.
+In 2017 we appointed our very first Executive Officer to help to steer the ship and assist in growing our Foundations, their capability and their role in community transformation.

-It is exciting to see the growth in the funds under management of all of our foundations, but more importantly, it is inspiring to see the difference they are really starting to make in their local communities.
-We are seeing local people who care being real changemakers in their communities.
+It is exciting to see the growth in the funds under management of all of our Foundations, but more importantly, it is inspiring to see the difference they are really starting to make in their local communities.
+We are seeing local people who care becoming real changemakers in their communities.